Bedford: Public services

 Bedford Hospital is a district general hospital that operates from two sites in the town, providing a wide range of services, although patients requiring advanced health services are referred to specialist units elsewhere, particularly Addenbrooke's Hospital in Cambridge, which has a partnership with Bedford Hospital.
 Bedford Hospital's catchment area is based on the Borough of Bedford and parts of Central Bedfordshire.

 Bedfordshire Police is responsible for policing in Bedford, and operates a main police station in the town centre.
-Fire and rescue services in Bedford are coordinated by the Bedfordshire and Luton Fire and Rescue Service.
-Bedford's fire station is in the Newnham area of the town, and is staffed 24 hours a day.
+Fire and rescue services in Bedford are coordinated by the Bedfordshire Fire and Rescue Service.
+Bedford's fire station is in the Newnham area of the town and is staffed 24 hours a day.